RevolutionTech/flamingo/README.md

     source ~/.bashrc

-With everything installed and all files in place, you may now create the database tables.
+With everything installed and all files in place, you may now create the database tables and collect static files.
 You can do this with:

     python manage.py migrate
+    python manage.py collectstatic

 ### Deployment